codewdhruv/graphql-js/.harness/README.md

                         command: npm run build:website
   allowStageExecutions: true
 ```
+> Make sure you modify the connectors with the connectors you create.

-6. Create a Pull Request in a new branch by updating the build.gradlefile. (e.g. add a comment or new line).
-This should trigger a build in Harness CI
+6. Create a Pull Request in a new branch by updating the project. (e.g. add a comment or new line).
+This should invoke a build in Harness CI

-7. Merge the PR after the pipeline runs successfully.
+7. Merge the PR after the pipeline execution is successfull.

 8. Enable GitHub Actions : The repository forked in Step 2 already has a GitHub Actions workflow file added.
 You can choose to enable this workflow from the Actions tab on GitHub.

 9. Create any other Pull Request with a few source or test file changes.
 You can consider cherry-picking any of the commits from the main repository.

 10. This PR will trigger the Harness CI pipeline (as well as GitHub Actions workflow if enabled in Step-9).
 Here we are implementing multiple workflows for Github Actions.
+(CI + Mutation)